YuchenXia/yuchenxia.github.io/_pages/about.md

 ---
 ## Teaching and Supervision of Research Projects

-I design research topics for master's theses (45 total) and mentor students throughout their thesis work.
+I designed more than 45 research topics for master's theses and mentor students throughout their thesis work.
 All my students (>30) successfully graduated and nearly all pursue careers in industry.

 ### 2025 (ongoing)
 - Secure Task Delegation for Tool-Using Language Model Agents in Workflow Automation  (Master Thesis)